HCL-TECH-SOFTWARE/connections-doc/v8-cr1/user/eucommon/r_eucommon_whats_new.md

 HCL Connections 8.0 transforms the way you connect with content and colleagues with a fresh, new look and enhanced features.

-**Note:** Community surveys are not supported in Connections 8.0, and will be replaced by LEAP in an upcoming release.
+**Note:** Community surveys are no longer supported in Connections 8.0.
+To replace these, you are now entitled to use HCL Leap to build various applications, such as interactive polls and surveys.
+For more information, see [Using and integrating HCL Leap applications into Connections](../communities/using_hcl_leap.md).

 ## Search from anywhere in Connections {#section_g1m_3k4_k5b .section}